andriusvelykis/isabelle-eclipse/README.md

     Isabelle/Eclipse should work with any Eclipse distribution (e.g. Eclipse Classic or just the minimal Platform Runtime).
 The required Scala library is currently distributed together with the plug-ins.

+-   **Java 7**

+    Isabelle/Scala requires Java 7 runtime - the plug-ins will be disabled if older Java version is used.

 ## Previous versions

 An older version of Isabelle/Eclipse plug-ins is available for Isabelle 2012.
 Get them from the update site: